margaret123/heroes/readme.md

 ## Development
 The library is a [Node.js](https://nodejs.org/en/) module itself.
-Distribution of this module is bundled by [Webpack](https://webpack.js.org/).
+The module is bundled by [Webpack](https://webpack.js.org/).
 The source code makes use of ECMAScript 6 features which is eventually safely transpiled into ECMAScript 5 (supported by all modern browsers) by [Babel](http://babeljs.io/).
 Package is managed by [Yarn](https://yarnpkg.com/) (enhanced wrapper